 Voluntary employment and unpaid work in general may also be sought while residing in the UK on a Tier 2, with no specific restrictions applicable.

-Restrictions on a Tier 2 Workers Visa
+What are the restrictions on a Tier 2 Workers Visa?

 Entering and/or working in the United Kingdom on a Tier 2 visa is also subject to a number of important restrictions, including but not limited to the following: